Which Texas Cities Have the Best Weather? Top Choices

 Houston

-Houston is the largest city in Texas, with just over two million residents.
-Located in southeast Texas, Houston is the fourth-largest city in the whole United States of America.
+Houston is the largest city in Texas, with a population of just over two million residents.
+Located in southeast Texas, Houston is the fourth-largest city in the United States.

 Weather